rootacc3ss/random-notes/godstack.md

 Once again, @keygen / rootacc3ss / HS (myself, the creator of this content) is NOT a doctor or formally trained healthcare provider.

 ‼️ CONSULT WITH A DOCTOR BEFORE TAKING ANYTHING, **ESPECIALLY** IF ON OTHER MEDICATION.

+---

+# Personal Notes

+Don't worry about or consider these.

+## Next Purchases / Tests

+Next to purchase after running stack successfully:

+TB4 after one month BPC, one month off then cycle BPC+TB4.

+Methylene Blue (energy for CFS among other benefits), start at 10mg w/ no more than 20-30 in a day.
+Put directly in to a cup of coffee for best results.

+SPG302 for mentions above.

+## Sources

+updated in next update